 Start and Restart of Play

-To either start play, or restart play (after a goal) a kick-off is used in the centre spot of the field.
+To either start play, or restart play (after a goal) a kick-off is used.
 Goals cannot be taken directly at the kick-off.
 The ball must be place on the half-way line and is in play when it is kicked either forward or backward and moves.
 The kicking player may not touch the ball again until it has been touched by a different player.

 The Playing and Goal Areas

 In the event that the ball is kicked over the goal line by an attacking player a goal kick is awarded to the defending team.
-A player of the defending team must place the ball within a 5m perimeter around the goal.
-This will be estimated and judged on the referees behalf.
+A player of the defending team must place the ball on the ground inside the ‘D’ marked out on the field, and then kick it to a team mate.
 The player cannot kick it to themselves nor have a team mate pass the ball back to the keeper to pick up.

 If the player taking goal kick touches the ball a second time before another player, the referee will blow his whistle and instruct the player that they must kick it to another player before they can touch it again.
 The goal kick is then retaken.
 If this rule is broke again, an indirect free kick shall be awarded to the attacking team from where the player touched the ball a second time.
 A goal can be scored directly from a goal-kick.